 One way to ascertain the nuances in a language is to survey the scope of quasi-synonyms.
 A concavity in the landscape, you say?
 You mean a valley?
 Or perhaps it was a vale…or a swale?
 Or a ditch, a dale, or a dell?
-Or even a gulch, a gully, a grove, a gorge, or a glen?
+Or even a gap, a gulch, a gully, a grove, a gorge, or a glen?
 Or maybe even a fen?
 Nope.
-Turns out it was a canyon…not to be confused with a ravine or a basin or a channel or a coulee or a notch.
+Turns out it was a canyon…not to be confused with a ravine or a basin or a coulee or a notch…or a chasm or a fissure.….or an arroyo, a canal, a channel, a culvert, a trench, and a ditch.
 For lexical versatility, it’s not merely the size of the dictionary; it’s the size of the thesaurus.

 Want nuance?
 Is there a distinction to be made between quibbling and squabbling?
 Botching, bungling, and blundering?
 Shall we consider the difference between beguilement, bewilderment, befuddlement, and bafflement?
 Welcome to the stupendously vast English lexicon.
 No other language has such a vast assortment of options for articulating nuance.